 In Influence, Dr. Cialdini argues there are six universal principles of persuasion:

 These principles are so powerful that they generate substantial change in a wide range of circumstances.
-Some of these principles you are probably aware of, some of them you may not be.
+Some of these principles you are probably aware of, while other principles of persuasion you might be learning for the first time.

-Let’s go deeper into each of the 6 universal principles of persuasion.
+Now, let’s go deeper into each of the 6 universal principles of persuasion I listed above.

 The Principle of Persuasion of Reciprocity